Jacqui Yoxall (Chair) – Tweed and Gold Coast

-Professor Susan Nancarrow
+Professor Susan Nancarrow (Deputy) – Ocean Shores

 BAppSc (Pod)(QUT), MAppSc(QUT), PhD(ANU)

 Susan Nancarrow is Professor of Health Sciences and Director of Research in the School of Health and Human Sciences at Southern Cross University.
 She originally trained as a podiatrist, but has been working across disciplines as a health services researcher for nearly 15 years.
 She has a particular interest in health workforce research and reform, service delivery and organisation.
-Prior to working at Southern Cross University, Susan worked in Sheffield in the UK for 10 years, examining workforce change in the NHS.
-Prior to moving to England in 2001, Susan worked in Australia in a range of clinical and management roles, including Aboriginal health, multidisciplinary team leader for a community health service and as part of a primary care team in northern India.
+Her research is underpinned by the principles of capacity building and user-focussed engagement to ensure that the findings are relevant and meaningful to the end users; and contribute to organisational capacity and skill development where it fits the objectives of the project.

-Robert (Rob) Curry
+Robert Curry – Port Macquarie